awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/using-dolby-atmos-passthrough.md

-# Using Dolby Atmos Passthrough with AWS Elemental MediaConvert<a name="using-dolby-atmos-passthrough"></a>
+# Using Dolby Atmos passthrough with AWS Elemental MediaConvert<a name="using-dolby-atmos-passthrough"></a>

 AWS Elemental MediaConvert can create Dolby Digital Plus with Atmos outputs by either encoding audio in 9\.1\.6 PCM mono channels, or by passing through already encoded Dolby Digital Plus with Atmos content\.